PelicanCult/pcResponsiveImages/README.md

 debounceTolerance: 250
 ```

-The `debounceTolerance` controls in miliseconds the time to use for this plugin's debounce function.
+The `debounceTolerance` controls in miliseconds the delay to use for this plugin's debounce function.